-Four courses from SOWK 401-425 as approved by the Head of School.
+SOWK 480 and three courses from SOWK 401-425 as approved by the Head of School (subject to NZVCC CUAP approval due December 2009).
 Only in special circumstances will enrolment be permitted in more than one course other than those listed.

-P: Either Graduate Diploma in Social Work, or Bachelor of Social Work, or approved equivalent.
+P: Either PostGraduate Diploma in Social Work, or Bachelor of Social Work, or approved equivalent.
 The Academic Board may on the recommendation of the Head of Department approve professional qualifications in Social Work as equivalent prerequisites.

-Any four courses from SOCI 401-481, one of which must be SOCI 402, with the approval of the Coordinator of the Honours programme.
+SOCI 402, and any three courses from SOCI 401-481, with the approval of the Co-ordinator of the Honours programme (subject to NZVCC CUAP approval due December 2009).
 One course may be taken outside the Programme, again with the approval of the coordinator of the Honours programme.

-P: For admission to the BA(Hons) programme students will normally be required to achieve a B+ grade average in 56 points in 300-level Sociology courses and at least one of SOCI 340, 341 or equivalent courses as approved by the programme coordinator..
+P: For admission to the BA(Hons) programme students will normally be required to achieve a B+ grade average in 56 points in 300-level Sociology courses and at least one of SOCI 340, 341 or equivalent courses as approved by the programme coordinator.

-Four courses from SPAN 401-412 subject to the approval of the Programme Director, including at least two taught in Spanish.
-Students are strongly recommended to include the Research Essay SPAN 411.
+SPAN 411 and three courses from SPAN 401-412 subject to the approval of the Programme Director, including at least two taught in Spanish (subject to NZVCC CUAP approval due December 2009).